uwpokerclub/pit-boss-bot/README.md

 After creating your account, click on your profile and navigate to the `SMTP & API` menu.
 Navigate to the `API Keys` submenu and create a new api key.

 #### Brevo.verification_email_template_id
-Copy the content of the file `brevoVerificationEmailTemplate.txt` (in directory `src/assets/`) and paste it into your browser.
+Contact an admin / contributor of the project for the template url and paste it into your browser.
 Click `Import this template`.
 You will be brought to an editing page.
 Do not modify anything, hit `Save & quit` then `Save & Activate`.
 Navigate to the `Campaigns` menu from your dashboard, then into the `Templates` submenu.
 Find the template you just imported, and copy the number after "#" under the name of the template.

 ### UWPSC api